Roy Khan: Kamelot (1997–2011)

 In 1997, Khan was invited to join Kamelot by guitarist and founder Thomas Youngblood, after the band's previous vocalist was fired.
-Khan performed lead vocals on the subsequent releases "Siége Perilous" (1998), "The Fourth Legacy" (1999), "Karma" (2001), "Epica" (2003), "The Black Halo" (2005), "Ghost Opera" (2007), and "Poetry for the Poisoned" (2010).
-During his tenure, Khan also co-wrote most of the songs alongside Youngblood, most notably on "Poetry for the Poisoned".
+Khan performed lead vocals on the subsequent releases Siége Perilous (1998), The Fourth Legacy (1999), Karma (2001), Epica (2003), The Black Halo (2005), Ghost Opera (2007), and Poetry for the Poisoned (2010).
+During his tenure, Khan also co-wrote most of the songs alongside Youngblood, most notably on Poetry for the Poisoned.

 On 14 August 2010, Kamelot performed in Hungary for what would turn out to be their final performance with Roy Khan.
-A few weeks later, it was announced that Khan would not be joining the first North American leg of the upcoming tour in support of "Poetry for the Poisoned" due to illness, with the band initially planning to use a replacement vocalist, before later deciding to postpone the North American tour entirely while he recovered.
+A few weeks later, it was announced that Khan would not be joining the first North American leg of the upcoming tour in support of Poetry for the Poisoned due to illness, with the band initially planning to use a replacement vocalist, before later deciding to postpone the North American tour entirely while he recovered.

 After much speculation among fans and media that Khan was seriously ill or had left the band, Khan himself confirmed his departure from the band in his blog on 21 April 2011, with the band making the formal announcement the day after.
 In the announcement, Youngblood wrote that Khan had been given a lot of time to make the decision and the band respected it.
-The tour eventually went on with Rhapsody of Fire vocalist Fabio Lione, while his permanent replacement, Tommy Karevik, joined Kamelot the following year.
+The tour eventually went on with Fabio Lione filling in on vocals, while his permanent replacement, Tommy Karevik, joined Kamelot the following year.